 Once a thyroid lump or mass has been detected (or suspected), there are a few things that your physician wants to know before any recommendations can be made regarding your diagnosis and treatment.
 The vast majority of thyroid nodules are benign and nothing to worry about, so the focus is on determining which one has any reasonable chance of being cancerous.
+At Radiology Associates of Hartford, we offer thyroid ultrasound and thyroid biopsies at our Avon, Enfield and Gastonbury, CT locations.
+To learn more or to schedule, please call (860) 969-6400.

 Thyroid ultrasound will help tell us if the nodule has a low chance of being cancerous (benign), or that it has some characteristics of a cancerous (malignant) nodule and therefore a biopsy is indicated.
 Keep in mind, that ultrasound alone cannot make the diagnosis of cancer.